gingerphoenix10/YARG-Xbox/README.md

 1. Make sure your Xbox console is in the Developer sandbox environment with an internet connection and an available account.
 If you haven't used Dev Mode before, there are many guides by the homebrew community such as the [Dev Mode Wiki](https://wiki.sternserv.xyz/).<br>(Note, The YARG Xbox project is not affiliated with the wiki.)

-2. Download all .appx files from the latest release in the [Releases tab](https://github.com/gingerphoenix10/YARG-Xbox/Releases/Latest)
+2. Download the YARG .appx file from the latest release in the [Releases tab](https://github.com/gingerphoenix10/YARG-Xbox/Releases/Latest)

 3. Log into your Xbox Device Portal by accessing the IP address shown in the Dev Home (commonly <a>h</a>ttps://192.168.x.xxx:11443).
 This may require you to set up a login in the Remote Access Settings on your console.

 4. Under the "My games & apps" section of the device portal, click the Add button to install an app.
-Browse to the main YARG appx file downloaded from the [releases](https://github.com/gingerphoenix10/YARG-Xbox/Releases/Latest) page, select it in the "Deplay or Install Application" popup, and click Next.
+Browse to the YARG appx file downloaded from the [releases](https://github.com/gingerphoenix10/YARG-Xbox/Releases/Latest) page, select it in the "Deplay or Install Application" popup, and click Next then Start.

-5. When prompted for any necessary dependencies, add any other appx files downloaded along side the YARG app package.
-Then click the "Start" button to begin installing the game.

 6. Once the installation is complete, the game should be launchable via the "Games and apps" section in the dev home, or via the regular "My games & apps" menu.